vincentkoc/ostemper/README.md

 ### Tweaks
 - Finder tweaks

+## To-Do
+A number of to-do's in progress:

+- User creation for first-time setup
+- Homebrew intergration
+- Common app installation
+- App and system updates
+- Rules and configuration for commonly used apps
+- Cleaning scripts to remove log's and trace files
+- Bash profile and terminal tweaks
+- Developer friendly setup for LAMP/LEMP, PHP, Python, Ruby, NodeJS
+- VPN client installation
+- Hardening of Chrome and Firefox

 ## References and Sources
 OS Temper is built upon the works and ideas from other scripts and community discussions, you can find a list of the sources below.